 We have some dear friends, whose eldest daughter is a huge fan of ladybugs.
 Every time I see ladybugs I think of her.
 Well, my daughter and I had a blast creating this ladybug craft for kids.
 It is really simple and such a great keepsake.
 Read on to find out how we created this ladybug.

 - 1 sheet of black cardstock

-- Heart stamp and black paper crafting stamping ink
+- Heart stamp and black paint or black stamping ink

 - Black sharpie or marker